kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 ## Expected outcome

-After successful run of the playbook, in the last lines of play ("Register node" section), you should see the following yello message (in yellow color):
+After successful run of the playbook, in the last lines of play ("Register node" section), you should see the following message in yellow text:

 > Registering as a new participant with Corda network